elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-type-of-bond-is-responsible-for-the-partial-charges-in-a-water-molecule.md

 url: /learn/chemistry/questions/what-type-of-bond-is-responsible-for-the-partial-charges-in-a-water-molecule
 score: -1.0
 related_article1:
-    id: 167314
+    id: 167312
-    title: What causes the formation of a meniscus in a container of water?
+    title: >-
+        How do hydrogen bonds contribute to the cohesion and adhesion properties of water?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-causes-the-formation-of-a-meniscus-in-a-container-of-water
+    url: /learn/chemistry/questions/how-do-hydrogen-bonds-contribute-to-the-cohesion-and-adhesion-properties-of-water
 related_article2:
-    id: 167316
+    id: 167312
-    title: How do nonpolar molecules behave in water, and why?
+    title: >-
+        How do hydrogen bonds contribute to the cohesion and adhesion properties of water?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-nonpolar-molecules-behave-in-water-and-why
+    url: /learn/chemistry/questions/how-do-hydrogen-bonds-contribute-to-the-cohesion-and-adhesion-properties-of-water
 related_article3:
+    id: 167318
+    title: >-
+        What effect do acids have on the concentration of hydrogen ions in a solution?
+    subject: Chemistry
+    url: /learn/chemistry/questions/what-effect-do-acids-have-on-the-concentration-of-hydrogen-ions-in-a-solution
+related_article4:
     id: 167319
+    title: >-
-    title: How do buffers help maintain pH stability in biological systems?
+        How do buffers help maintain pH stability in biological systems?
     subject: Chemistry
     url: /learn/chemistry/questions/how-do-buffers-help-maintain-ph-stability-in-biological-systems
-related_article4:
-    id: 167320
-    title: Describe the role of the bicarbonate buffer system in regulating blood pH.
-    subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-role-of-the-bicarbonate-buffer-system-in-regulating-blood-ph
 related_article5:
-    id: 167316
+    id: 167321
-    title: How do nonpolar molecules behave in water, and why?
+    title: >-
+        What happens to ionic compounds like NaCl when they dissolve in water?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-nonpolar-molecules-behave-in-water-and-why
+    url: /learn/chemistry/questions/what-happens-to-ionic-compounds-like-nacl-when-they-dissolve-in-water
 ---

 &nbsp;